jaimetur/PhotoMigrator/help/1-command-line-interface.md

                Skip saving GPTH log messages into output folder.

-SYNOLOGY/IMMICH PHOTOS MANAGEMENT:
+SYNOLOGY/IMMICH/NEXTCLOUD/GOOGLE PHOTOS MANAGEMENT:
 ----------------------------------
-To use following features, it is mandatory to use the argument '--client=[synology, immich]' to specify which Photo Service do you want to use.
+To use following features, it is mandatory to use the argument '--client=[synology, immich, nextcloud, google-photos]' to specify which Photo
+Service do you want to use.

 You can optionally use the argument '--id=[1-3]' to specify the account id for a particular account defined in Config.ini.

-Following arguments allow you to interact with Synology/Immich Photos.
+Following arguments allow you to interact with Synology/Immich/NextCloud/Google Photos.
 If more than one optional arguments are detected, only the first one will be executed.

 -uAlb        ; --upload-albums <ALBUMS_FOLDER>